baruchiro/BcsStudent/content/posts/semantic-release/semantic-release.md

 > Fully automated version management and package publishing
 > _from [Semantic Release](https://semantic-release.gitbook.io/) docs._

-In this post, I want to share with you the process to add and configure the `semantic-release` tool, because I needed to collect the information from multiple sources, even from the source code of the tool.
+In this post, I want to share with you the process of adding and configuring the `semantic-release` tool, because I had to collect the information from multiple sources, even from the source code of the tool.

 Let's start.